mellora/Drug-Consortium-Random-Generator/README.md

 ## Purpose
 Randomly Pulls a user defined number of people from a client population to be called for a random drug test.

+## Population Setup
+Client populations need to be in a single column with no header.

 ## How To
 ### Open Population
 - Click to File on the Menu Bar